-4This would look more familiar if it were phrased "every neighbourhood of x contains a member of \mathscr{F} ".
-But thanks to F3, we can express this more simply as in the text. to more than one point.
-In this case, if the filter \mathscr{F} converges to x, we shall call x the limit of \mathscr{F} , and write $x = \lim \mathscr{F}$.
+4This would look more familiar if it were phrased "every neighbourhood of x contains a member of \mathcal{F} ".
+But thanks to F_3 , we can express this more simply as in the text.

 We shall say that a sequence (x_k) converges to x if, for every neighbourhood U of x, there is some n so that $x_k \in U$ whenever $k \ge n$.
 This familiar sounding definition is equivalent to the statement that the filter generated by the tails of the sequence converges to x.